 We’ll stop for lunch at the old townsite of Osier, Colorado.
-Past Osier, the train first crosses 137-foot-tall Cascade Creek Trestle, the highest on the line.
+Past Osier, the train first crosses the 137-foot-tall Cascade Creek Trestle, the highest on the line.
 Trees are sparse here and the open mountain scenery is magnificent.
 Around Tanglefoot Curve, a loop so tight that the train seems almost folded in half, the locomotive steams toward Cumbres Pass.
 At 10,015 feet elevation, it is the highest pass reached by rail in the United States.
 There are tall conifers and meadows that bloom with wildflowers in spring and summer.
 At the summit is an old section house, one of many of the railroad’s historic buildings.

 It is rare that I share that much content from a trip or a site, but I loved the writing that was provided for you from their website.
 It was very well done, so I shared some of it with you.
 If you love history and trains, do not just read that, consider the trip.
 It can be a little costly, but there are few of these steam trains left.
-You can also save by booking just a half-day trip which cuts the price in half and then also your seating choices impact the price too.
+You can also save by booking just a half-day trip which cuts the price in half and then also your seating choices impacts the price too.

 On Father’s Day, get your tickets ahead of time because Fathers ride free with another paying passenger.

 When I arrived back at the train station, I was hungry again.
 Not that the lunch was not appealing, it was good.
 I think it was the sense of travel and excitement.
 I chose Mondo Italiano for dinner.
-I had their lasagna and was surprised with the complex flavor.
+I had their lasagna and was surprised by the complex flavor.